prideout/snowy/README.md

   poodle slightly dark?
 Create a page in "test" and use chrome. (or implement generate_gallery)

 travis
-  should run generate as well as test_snowy
+  should run docs/generate as well as test_snowy

-BUG:
-  when saving a solid color image, I think this exception can be thrown:
-    "Max value == min value, ambiguous given dtype" also, "Lossy conversion from float64 to uint8." warnings are annoying

 open graph tags and thumbnail

 TODO items after open source release

-  arbitrary rotation
-  reduce_colors and to_svg
-  io can have create_movie
+  Bug fix
+    when saving a solid color image, I think this exception can be thrown:
+    "Max value == min value, ambiguous given dtype" also, "Lossy conversion from float64 to uint8." warnings are annoying arbitrary rotation reduce_colors and to_svg io can have create_movie